enhance-dev/enhance.dev/app/docs/md/learn/practices/progressive-enhancement.md

 ## Externalize scripts

-If your script outgrows your single file component you can link to it.
+If your script outgrows your single-file component you can link to it.
 Another way you can incrementally progress your elements to support your needs.

 Move your script to the `/public` folder

-Create this single file component
+Create this single-file component

 <doc-code highlight="7-add" filename="app/elements/my-message.mjs" numbered>